-Me, I was baptised at about 7 to 8 years old in Saint Catherine of Siena church.
+I was baptised at about 7 to 8 years old at Saint Catherine of Siena's church.
 I was baptised in a Catholic church.
 I needed to be baptised in a Catholic church as we was moving home and I was starting a new primary school, that we needed to show that I was baptised in order to enter my new school.
 I was to later become unwell with eating issues in my teens, something that Saint Catherine experienced to some degree as well and I feel a bit like I went under her wing at a very young age.

 Talk to a minister in a church where you can discuss going on a baptism course if interested.